 Chronic kidney disease, which is one of the most common ailments faced by people, affects approximately 10% of people worldwide.
 Though the number of people affected in India is not clear, however, according to the Global Burden of Disease (GBD), chronic kidney disease is the eighth leading cause of death in India.
-One of the silent killers, kidney disease is mainly caused by unhealthy habits such as your eating habits, high blood pressure, smoking and family history of kidney disease.
+One of the silent killers, kidney disease is mainly caused by unhealthy habits such as eating habits, high blood pressure, smoking, and a family history of kidney disease.
 The only way to keep your kidneys healthy is by drinking enough water and of course switching to a healthy lifestyle.
 Read the blog to find out the relation between water intake and kidney health.

 The Reasons for Kidney Disease

 The two most common reasons for kidney disease in India, in both men and women, are:

 However, women are more affected by certain kidney conditions such as urinary tract infections (UTI) as compared to men.
 UTI leads to infection, scarring of kidneys, and autoimmune diseases such as Rheumatoid Arthritis and Systemic Lupus Erythematous.
 In addition, some of the other reasons for kidney failure are:

 - Overload of toxins from heavy metals

 Detecting kidney disease at the initial stage can help in avoiding damage.
 Some of the common symptoms of kidney disease are:

 - Sleeplessness – The impurities present in the blood when your kidneys fail to function properly making it difficult to sleep